Romb38/pdf_to_html/README.md

 **Libraries included:**

     `In the computer:`
-        -sys (force usage under windows)
+        - sys (force usage under windows)
         - os (same)

     `Open Source:`
-        -shutil (paste the file from a location to another)
+        - shutil (paste the file from a location to another)
+        - requests (requests on internet for pdf/png files)

 **Shell command :**